Faiz El-Ghusein: Martyred Armenia

-Faiz El-Ghusein was exiled to Diyarbakir under the suspicion of supporting the Arab Revolt.
-While in Diyarbakir, El-Ghusein witnessed the massacres of Armenians in and around the area.
+Faiz El-Ghusein was exiled to Diyarbekir under the suspicion of supporting the Arab Revolt.
+While in Diyarbekir, El-Ghusein witnessed the massacres of Armenians in and around the area.
 El-Ghusein wrote much of what he witnessed in his book Martyred Armenia which provides an eyewitness account of the massacres and exposes its systematic nature.
 The account was originally published in Arabic in 1916 under the title "Massacres in Armenia" but was changed to Martyred Armenia under its English translation.
 In the foreword of the book, El-Ghusein states, "The war must needs come to an end after a while, and it will then be plain to readers of this book that all I have written is the truth, and that it contains only a small part of the atrocities committed by the Turks against the hapless Armenian people."

 He wrote of the massacres and their opposition to Islamic principles as follows:

 The mistreatment of the Armenians in the name of Islam distressed him greatly, and he expressed concern about how his faith was being used to justify the brutality:

 He is buried in El Sharaeh, a village in Ottoman Syria.